How many foreign workers are there in Italy?

 The pandemic has greatly impacted foreign employment in Italy, as well as in the EU as a whole.
 Immigrants are those who have suffered the most from job losses, mainly because the hardest-hit sectors of employment have been the hotel and tourism sectors.
 However, by early 2021, the situation has improved significantly and immigrants’ employment in Italy had almost returned to pre-crisis levels.
 This is given both by the employment protection interventions put in place during that period, but also by the ability to move from declining sectors to growing sectors, such as ICT (Information Communication Technology).

 Currently, the sectors that numerically still have the majority of foreign workers are personal services, industry, hotels and restaurants, trade, and construction.
-A substantial incidence of extra-UE workers over Italian workers is also found in the transportation and warehousing and agriculture sectors (lavoro.gov.it).
+A substantially higher ratio of extra-UE workers to Italian workers is also found in the transportation and warehousing and agriculture sectors (lavoro.gov.it).

 For both Italians and foreigners in the first trimester of 2022, the number of employed people increased, and for foreigners more substantially.
 Among foreigners, the growth in the employment rate (+4.6 points) and the decrease in the unemployment and inactivity rates (-2.7 and -3.2 points) are more intense than for Italians (+2.9 points, -1.8 and -1.8 points respectively).These data and trends bode well for the future (ISTAT).